jetzlstorfer/VoiceAgent-Avatar-Retail/README.md

 # Retail E-Com Voice Live Agent with Avatar

+This solution demonstrates the use case where:

+1) A Customer:
+- browses through the Catalog, Orders products
+- Provides a destination address and has a Shipment Order created for the purchase
+- Asks queries around Contoso Retail's policies and product support

+2) The Call conversation between the Customer and Voice Agent gets captured, and Analysis of the quality of the conversation is done using an Agent, like customer sentiment, rating the call, justifying the rating, and capturing the reasons for the call, the Product in question, etc.

+The Customer experience is powered using an Live Avatar and Speech-to-Speech experience through Azure Voice Live API.
+Through a single API interface that it provides, the entire experience can be implemented.
-This solution extends the original Chainlit + Python prototype by splitting the workload into a Python backend and a TypeScript browser client.
+The Application is a Python FAST API backend and a TypeScript browser client.
 The backend keeps the Azure Voice Live realtime session (including all tool calls) while the browser attaches to the avatar stream through WebRTC.

 ## Comprehensive Solution Architecture

-> **📋 How to View the Diagram:**
-> - **VS Code**: Open this README.md and use `Ctrl+Shift+V` (Windows) or `Cmd+Shift+V` (Mac) to open Markdown Preview
-> - **GitHub**: The Mermaid diagram will render automatically when viewing this file
-> - **Alternative**: Scroll down for ASCII version if Mermaid doesn't render

 ```mermaid
 graph TB